Patrolling cop vs omniscient robber: Preliminaries

-\begin{proof} Let $H$ be a weak retract of a connected graph $G$, and $\varphi : V(G) \rightarrow V(H)$ a weak retraction.
-Robber uses his strategy on $H$, restricting his movement to $H$, imagining for every position $v\in V(G)$ that the cop occupies that he is actually on $\varphi(v)$.
+\begin{proof} Let $H$ be a weak retract of a connected graph $G$, and $\varphi\colon V(G) \rightarrow V(H)$ a weak retraction.
+We employ a standard shadowing argument.
+The robber utilizes his winning strategy on $H$, restricting his movements entirely to the vertices of $H$, and imagining for every position $v_c \in V(G)$ that the cop occupies that the cop is actually on $\varphi(v_c) \in V(H)$.

-Since $H$ is a subgraph of $G$, robber's strategy can be played on $G$.
-The cop's strategy remains consistent in $H$ since to every edge the cop uses in $G$, there is a corresponding move on $H$ (either not moving, or along an edge).
+Since $H$ is a subgraph of $G$, any valid move for the robber in $H$ is also a valid move in $G$.
+The cop's walk projected onto $H$ remains valid since, for every edge the cop traverses in $G$, the weak homomorphism dictates a corresponding valid move in $H$ (either remaining stationary or traversing an edge).